 For dogs that have type 1 diabetes, there is no standard diet but dogs must follow a strict mealtime schedule to avoid complications.
 It is also important to make your dog enjoy eating food.

 It is recommended to feed your dog the same amount of food at the same time every day to monitor its glucose level.
 Spikes in carbohydrate intake will affect the amount of insulin he requires.
 If the glucose level becomes too low, give your dog snacks in between meals.

 Things to consider in dog diabetes diet

-- Make sure your dog eats meals willingly.
+- Make sure your dog willingly eats meals.

-- Most diabetic dogs are adults; hence, they eat only twice a day.
-Meals should be 12 hours apart.
+- Most diabetic dogs are adults, hence they eat only twice a day.
+Meals should be twelve hours apart.

 - They do not necessarily require a low-fat diet.

 - Modify your dog’s diet based on other conditions such as pancreatitis and kidney disease.

 Another natural treatment method is exercise.
 It helps when you strictly follow an exercise routine.
 This helps maintain a normal glucose level.